Feefo - Independent reviews

 Arrive at the hotel in Madalena, Pico, our base for the first three nights of the trip.
 Depending on when everyone arrives, there will be a welcome briefing either this evening or tomorrow morning.
 Pico is known as the Black Island thanks to the black volcanic earth used to build walls on many of the Unesco-listed vineyards.
 It is also home to the highest peak in Portugal, Mount Pico, which stands at 7,713ft (2,351m) and dominates the horizon.

-Day 2: Walk through vineyards on the Caminhos de Santa Luzia or take an optional climb to the summit of Mount Pico
+Day 2: Walk to the coast on the Caminho dos Burros or take an optional climb to the summit of Mount Pico

 Day 4: Ferry to São Jorge, coastal walk to Fajã dos Vimes